 Unlike the traditional corporation that gives priority only to financial profitability, B Corps actually look at the triple bottom line and use the power of business to address social and environmental problems.

-Because B Corps are a relatively new concept – they’ve been around less than 10 years – there’s a lot of confusion about what they actually are.
+Because B Corps are still a relatively new concept – the first companies were certified in 2007 – there’s a lot of confusion about what they actually are.

 Here’s the definition provided by B Lab, the nonprofit behind B Corps:

-B Corp is to business what Fair Trade certification is to coffee or USDA Organic certification is to milk.
-B Corps are for-profit companies certified by the nonprofit B Lab to meet rigorous standards of social and environmental performance, accountability, and transparency.”
+An analogy that is commonly used is that B Corp Certification is to business what Fair Trade certification is to coffee or USDA Organic certification is to milk.

 When I first heard about B Corps back in 2008, I was immediately attracted to the concept of a rigorous framework for sustainability to distinguish the companies that were greenwashing from those that were actually doing good.